 Accepting Applications for September 2018

 Courses and Descriptions

-This course provides students with the opportunity to explore how GIS technology is being used in a wide variety of planning and permitting applications locally, provincially, nationally, and internationally.
+This course provides students with the opportunity to explore how GIS technology is being used in the field of environmental planning.
 Hands-on experience using ArcView GIS will allow students to continue to develop their GIS analysis skills.
-Projects will provide the opportunity to use GIS as a tool to facilitate the management of, or solution to, an environmental or community plan.
+Projects will provide the opportunity to use GIS as a tool to facilitate environmental management and planning including mapping, analysis and decision making.

 This course will provide an introduction to the key concepts and issues in the modern practice of environmental planning in Canada, and more specifically, in Ontario.
 Students will examine the impact of planning for watersheds and natural resources on the development of cities, towns, and rural communities and will also learn the fundamental components of the environmental planning process.